Leasehold risk checklist

 Checklist

-• Locate EWS1, remediation, waking watch, and fire risk references.
+• Locate EWS1, fire risk assessment, remediation, cladding, fire door and compartmentation references.

 Warning signals

-• Temporary measures in place without end date.
+• Temporary measures or insurance conditions with no end date.

 Questions to ask